 - Default templates are those that are associated with various menu commands and toolbar buttons.
-Default templates may be a system template or they may be a customized version of a system template that was saved to the User Files Folder (UFF), using the same name as the system template.
+Default templates may be a system template or they may be a customized version of a system template that was saved to the User Files Folder (UFF).

-- Origin's default templates are associated with the File: New: Window menu commands, the New Window buttons on the Standard toolbar and the various graph types listed in the Plot menu (workbook or matrix is active) and the buttons on the 2D Graphs and 3D and Contour Graphs toolbars.
+- Origin's default templates are associated with the New Window buttons on the Standard toolbar and the various graph types listed in the Plot menu (workbook or matrix is active) and the buttons on the 2D Graphs and 3D and Contour Graphs toolbars.

 Saving a customized window as the default template

 - Click on the window that you want to save as your default template.